 All of this may also help us gain a new perspective on the Phase-Impenetrability Condition (PIC), in fact deduce it from generalized asymmetry.

-Under the standard approach to phases/phase-based locality effects, the Spec of a phase is accessible for movement outside of the phase; the complement of a phase is not (this is what is referred to as the PIC).
-In other words, in a phase-based derivation, Spec of phase XP is in a different locality domain from the rest of XP.
-This can analysis, losing pro-drop actually involves a gain of a specifier, but in a manner that is fully consistent with MAR.
-In fact, under this analysis of pro-drop, the loss of pro-drop in French can be taken as a confirmation of the status of MAR as a preference principle (see sections 1 and 4).
+Phases define locality domains in the syntax and determine the points of spell-out, i.e. when the syntactic structure is sent to the interfaces (on both the meaning and the sound side).
+Syntactic dependencies are not unbounded-they are subject to locality effects.
+Certain phrases count as phases (more on this below)-those phrases determine the locality domains for syntactic dependencies.
+Under the standard approach to phases/phase-based locality effects, the Spec of a phase is accessible for movement outside of the phase; the complement of a phase, which is what is sent to spell-out, is not (this is what is referred to as the PIC).
+In other words, in a phase-based derivation, Spec of phase XP is essentially in a different locality domain from the rest of XP.
+This can actually be looked at as a way of resolving the Spec conundrum discussed above: Spec is separated from the rest of the structure into a different locality domain, reducing the problem that Specs raise for the asymmetric nature of syntax if such burden is actually computed domain by domain, as is natural in the derivation by phase.

-15 On the relationship between language acquisition and language change, see Lightfoot (1979), van Gelderen (2011), Roberts (2007), among others.

-16 It may be worth noting here that Uriagereka (2012) argues that all Specs are islands.
-If this is correct (the issue is controversial-thus, there is a controversy regarding whether extraction is possible out of subjects in SpecvP-Uriagereka argues, contra Takahashi 1994 and Stepanov 2001, that it isn't)), it is possible that the avoid-the-Spec strategy results in islandhood: Spec-creation creates a dispreferred configuration from which extraction is not possible.

-actually be looked at as a way of resolving the Spec conundrum discussed above: Spec is separated from the rest of the structure into a different locality domain, reducing the problem that Specs raise for the asymmetric nature of syntax if such burden is actually computed domain by domain, as is natural in the derivation by phase.

 The above suggestion implies that when the PIC pushes a Spec into another domain, it is not really a Spec in the new domain, which essentially means that the exact same full structure is not present in the new domain, so that when the relevant element is pushed into another domain, it has a different status.
 In other words, the PIC separates a Spec so that it is not in a Spec configuration any more.
 Interestingly, a number of authors have independently made proposals that accomplish exactly that, in particular, Epstein (2007, 2009), Chomsky (2008), Goto (2013), Narita (2011, 2012), and Takita, Goto, and Shibata (2016).
 Consider the last work.
-Under standard assumptions, spell-out occurs at the phasal level, with the phasal complement being what undergoes spell-out.17 Takita, Goto, and Shibata suggest that spell-out essentially removes the phasal complement, changing the syntactic object {X, YP} into a single head X. They present a number of arguments for this view (for relevant discussion, see also Goto 2013, Narita 2011, 2012, Epstein 2007, 2009), one of their concerns being a problem that arises in Chomsky's (2013) labeling system with successive-cyclic movement, as in e.g. (15), where the structure cannot be labeled after which book merges in the position of t' (which involves merger of two phrases), due to the lack of agreement/feature-sharing between the relevant elements.
-To deal with this, Chomsky essentially stipulates that traces are invisible to labeling, so that the structure is labeled (as CP) after which book moves away.
+Under the multiple spell-out hypothesis (Uriagereka 1999, Epstein 1999, Chomsky 2000, among many others), syntax interacts with the interfaces during the syntactic derivation, by repeatedly sending chunks of structure to the interfaces as the syntactic derivation unfolds.
+Phases determine the points of spell-out, i.e. when the syntactic structure is sent to the interfaces.
+Under standard assumptions, spell-out occurs at the phasal level, with the phasal complement being what undergoes spell-out.20 Takita et al (2016) suggest that spell-out essentially removes the phasal complement, changing the syntactic object {X, YP} (where X is the phasal head and YP its complement) into a single head X (for a trivial reason, since YP is no longer there).
+They present a number of arguments for this view (for relevant discussion, see also Goto 2013, Narita 2011, 2012, Epstein 2007, 2009), one of their concerns being a problem that arises in Chomsky's (2013) labeling system with successivecyclic movement, as in e.g. (15) (CP is a phase, which means that movement out of CP must proceed via SpecCP, otherwise the wh-phrase will not be accessible outside of the embedded CP due to the PIC, as discussed above), where the structure cannot be labeled after which book merges in the position of t' (which involves merger of two phrases), the derivational point shown in (16), due to the lack of agreement/feature-sharing between the relevant elements.21 To deal with this,